joten/owl-u/doc/Customization.md

 * `Config_feed_needleRegEx`
 * `Config_feed_replacement`

-Please see the document "[Default configuration](./Default_configuration.md)" for a description of these variables.
+See the document "[Default configuration](./Default_configuration.md)" for a description of these variables.

 To configure owl-u to check the Sylpheed email client for new emails, use the following feed configuration: